-For Cloud Servers, Virtual Server Cloud, Dedicated Servers and Server Power Deals
+For Cloud Servers, VPS, Dedicated Servers and Server Power Deals

 This article explains the types of performance problems that can occur while running Linux servers.
 In addition, you will learn which programs you can use to monitor your server to detect performance problems and eliminate the causes.